LagoLunatic/DSVEdit/README.txt

 * Viewing and editing rooms (tiles, entities, and doors)
 * Resizing rooms, and adding and removing entities and doors.
 Files are automatically expanded as necessary to avoid overwriting other data.
-* Viewing and editing enemy DNA (max HP, attack, items dropped, etc.)
+* Viewing and editing enemies (max HP, attack, items dropped, etc.)
 * Viewing and editing text
 * Viewing and editing items
 * Viewing and editing random chest item pools
 * Viewing and editing area maps
-* Viewing enemy sprites
+* Viewing sprites (enemies, objects, weapons, etc)

 ### Requirements